How to Create a Smart Home App & Gain Benefits for Your Business

 Smartening up your home is going mainstream.
 And this hi-tech area is supposed to simplify and improve our lives in a matter of minutes.
 Everybody’s home is about to get smarter, no matter what.
-We, potential users, expect all these devices to think and fix the new level of comfort, safety and entertainment quality for us.
+We, potential users, expect all these devices to fix the new level of comfort, safety, and entertainment quality for us.

-For a majority of people, the smart home concept looks a bit complicated - too many options; gadgets tend to be too smart and much time required to set them up.
-That’s not what a common man hopes for, I’m afraid.
+For the majority of people, the smart home concept looks a bit complicated: too many options, gadgets tend to be too smart, and much time is needed to set them up.
+That’s not what a common man hopes for, I bet, when thinking Smart Home.

-This paper is going to outline current situation and trends in Smart Home integration market, spell out challenges Home Automation companies face when offering technology to potential clients and finally, will demonstrate benefits of a decision to develop a smart home automation app.
-It’s also going to break inevitably up a hefty myth of hi-tech home being too complicated to deal with instead of simplifying and enhancing life.
+This paper is going to outline the current situation and trends in the Smart Home integration market, spell out challenges Home Automation companies face when offering technology to their potential clients and finally, will demonstrate the benefits of incorporating a smart home automation app.
+It’s also going bust a hefty myth of the hi-tech home being too complicated to deal with instead of simplifying life.

-The idea is quite sophisticated – usually implemented as a system of a switch, sensor and security units together with a controlling wall-mounted console.
-It covers most of the gadgets in the house: all good things like doors, windows, lights, bells, water heaters, clocks, thermostats, ventilation and all kitchen devices, etc.
+The idea is quite sophisticated – usually implemented as a system of switches, sensors, and security units together with a controlling wall-mounted console.
+It covers things like doors, windows, lights, bells, water heaters, clocks, thermostats, ventilation, and all kitchen devices, etc.

-Other than that, there are a lot of smart devices, which are handled independently in various ways like a web interface, gateways or else.
+Other than that, there are a lot of smart devices, that are handled independently through the web interface, gateways, or else.

-But again, let me emphasize that – Smart House for a common man like myself is potentially my simplified and improved living.
-I don’t really want to spend hours on configuring plenty of things and keeping checking if I switched off heaters or closed garage through devided tools.
+But again, let me emphasize that – Smart House for a common man like myself is potentially my improved living.
+I don’t really want to spend hours configuring plenty of things and checking if I switched off heaters or closed the garage through the integrated tools.

-The current curve of Smart Home app development and penetration into everyday life can be marked as infancy – with a huge number of options of how to smart up a home.
+The current curve of Smart Home app development and penetration into everyday life can be marked as infancy – with a huge number of options of how to start up one’s home.

-Let me proclaim one thing – there is a couple of deciding obstacles users meet trying to implement “Smart Home” and this stops a lot of people from diving into this cutting-edge venture:
+Let me proclaim one thing – there is a couple of deciding obstacles users face trying to implement “Smart Home” and this stops a lot of people from invading this cutting-edge venture:

-- no common platform – currently everybody who’s interested in latest technologies and would like to “go smart” requires a lot of time and enthusiasm to choose a system and then make it work.
-Not to mention, there are so many remote controls, switches, and consoles around the house - am I expected to remember to configure it all right?
-That’s too confusing;
+- no common platform – currently everybody interested in the latest technologies and willing to “go smart” needs a lot of time and enthusiasm to choose a system and then make it work.
+Not to mention, there are so many remote controls, switches, and consoles around the house… That’s can get too confusing;

-- study how to use your “new” home – if I wanna own a smart house, I need to go through a bunch of “how-to” to be able to manage it and adapt to these innovations.
-And I’m not really sure that I have enough time for that, why it’s so complicated?
-Isn’t this technology about simplifying life for me?
+- study how to use your “new” home – if you wanna own a smart house, you’ll definitely need to go through a bunch of “how-to’s” to be able to manage it and adapt your life to these innovations.
+Do you have enough time for that, why is that so complicated?
+Isn’t this technology all about simplifying life?

-This graph shows a significant influence of how people recognize “Home Automation” nowadays.
-Technology-savvy part of the globe is already implementing “Smart Home” elements, but there is 85% more of a blank marketplace to be fulfilled.
+This graph shows a significant influence on how people recognize “Home Automation” nowadays.
+The technology-savvy part of the globe is already implementing “Smart Home” elements, but there is 85% more of a blank marketplace to be fulfilled.
 By your simplified and user-friendly smart home system.
-The idea to build a smart home app is an amazingly obvious and easy solution for controlling full house altogether.
+The idea to build a smart home app is an amazingly obvious and easy solution for controlling a full house altogether.

-And it sounds absolutely effortless as users actually see Smart Homes!
+And it sounds absolutely effortless as users tend to see Smart Homes!

 Here is why: